 The U.S. Army Natick Soldier Research Development and Engineering Center (NSRDEC) has embraced the concept of a continuum of professional development that begins in the formative years and continues throughout a civilian's career.
 The Center has defined leadership competencies for its team leaders, division chiefs, and directors.
 Skills training, developmental rotations, and opportunities to earn advanced degrees and certifications contribute toward the development of civilians equipped with specialized capabilities required to solve Army problems.
-The Center conducts quarterly internal reviews, which provide its senior leadership with visibility into science, technology, and engineering efforts underway.
-It also convenes peer reviews, where NSRDEC seeks "unbiased insight and guidance about the technical quality, maturity, and relevance of [its] basic research program" from external sources.
+The Center conducts quarterly internal reviews, which provide its senior leadership with visibility Army schools provide excellent opportunities for soldiers and civilians to learn together...

+into science, technology, and engineering efforts underway.
+It also convenes peer reviews, where NSRDEC seeks "unbiased insight and guidance about the technical quality, maturity, and relevance of [its] basic research program" from external sources.46